Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: Calculation

+In the above Equation and following, symbols like $V_{\sigma \nu \gamma}(q_3, -k_2, -q_2)$ represents the $W\gamma W$ vertex just similar as GWW.
 Here we do not explicitly write the matrix element subscript$~_{fi}$, and all the $\delta$ fuctions are understood as four-dimensional one, i.e., $\delta(P_1-P_2) :=\delta^4 (P_1-P_2)$.
-As GWW, we also omit the polarization vector, so $T_1$ should be understood as $T_{1\mu \nu}$.
-Here the integration is easy to be considered in 4 as well as in D dimension.
-In D dimension, it is $d^4 q_1 d^4 q_2 d^4 q_3 (\delta^4 )^3$ $\rightarrow$ $d^D q_1 d^D q_2 d^D q_3 (\delta^D)^3$ (Though we will not discuss the (in)correctness of dimensional regularization, we just clarify the procedure of cancellation in the whole section also valid in D dimension if this procedure is needed).
+As GWW, we also omit the photon polarization vectors, and $T_1$ should be understood as $T_{1\mu \nu}$.
+These integrations are easy to be considered in 4 as well as in D dimension.
+In D dimension, it is $d^4 q_1 d^4 q_2 d^4 q_3 (\delta^4 )^3$ $\rightarrow$ $d^D q_1 d^D q_2 d^D q_3 (\delta^D)^3$.
+Though we will not discuss the debates on dimensional regularization as mentioned above, we just clarify the procedure of cancellation in the whole section also needed and valid in D dimension to eliminate any ambiguity caused by the setting of loop momenta for the application of dimensional regularization.

 These just correspond to $M_{1,2,3}$ of GWW times the $ \delta$ function of the whole energy-momentum conservation.
 The momentum of each propagator recover back to the original one of the definition of the propagator.
 If integrating the $\delta$ functions, by choosing the loop momenta as GWW do, one can get the similar equations as Eqs.
-(2.2-2.4) of GWW \footnote{e.g., in $T_1$, $q_1=k+(k_1+k_2)/2$, $q_2=k-(k_1+k_2)/2$, and $q_3 =k-(k_1+k_2)/2$, respectively.}.
+(2.2-2.4) of GWW \footnote{e.g., in $T_1$, $q_1=k+(k_1+k_2)/2$, $q_2=k-(k_1+k_2)/2$, and $q_3 =k+(-k_1+k_2)/2$, respectively.}.
 If we set the independent integrated momentum $k$ in other ways, we can get other forms.
 Here the relation between $T_1$ and $T_3$, i.e., $\mu \leftrightarrow \nu$, and $k_1 \leftrightarrow k_2$ is clear to be read out.
 The Feynman diagrams are shown in Figure \ref{fd}.

 This corresponds to that the momentum space Feynman rules (see GWW) are slightly modified (in fact 'recovered', see the classical paper of Dyson \cite{Dyson:1949ha}, especially its Eq.
 (20) and discussions before and after it) as: Any propagator with momentum $q$ has an extra $[\int \frac{d^4 q}{(2\pi)^4}]$ 'operator', i.e., should this integration on $q$ to be done in the calculation of the Feynman diagram; any vertex has an extra factor $ (2\pi)^4 \delta(\sum_i q_i)$, with $q_i$, each momentum of all the propagators meeting in the vertex, incoming.